Choosing a Baseball Bat

 How to select the right size and length?

-Below is a chart that will give you helpful information regarding a ballpark average for your child.
-The chart below only provides averages, so it does not take into account a player's personal preferences.
+Below is a a dynmaic size chart that will give you helpful information regarding a ballpark average for your child.
+The calculator below provides averages, so it does not take into account a player's personal preferences.
 Some players may like a longer bat while others prefer a short bat, and some may like a heavier bat or some may prefer a lighter bat.
-But what this chart does give you is a starting point to begin your search for a new bat.
+This chart will give you a starting point to begin your search for a new bat.